Toy companies break down barriers to be more inclusive

 Most Read Stories

 “She lit up when she was given them.
-She thinks it’s awesome that they have implants just like her,” said Weitzman, of Mount Kisco, New York.
+She thinks it’s awesome that they have implants just like her,” said Weitzman, of Mount Kisco, N.Y.
 “For many kids, it helps them identify and makes them feel included.”

 The trend started a few years ago, pushed by parents who didn’t see enough diversity in the toy aisle and were turning to the internet or startups to find items.